davidlsharp1/AnonORM/README.md

 # AnonORM
 SQL Server ORM for simple cases where you just want to write a SQL query without creating model to represent the results.
 AnonORM derives the "model" in memory for the results from the data.
-This allows you iterate, etc but unfortunately it is not type safe.
+This allows you iterate, etc but you dont get any intellisense with the objects.

 This means I can create a simple query that is joining two tables and use the results directly without creating a model with properties for each of the fields to represent the data.